artisticfox8/yt-anti-translate/README.md

 Source code of [YouTube Anti Translate](https://addons.mozilla.org/en-US/firefox/addon/youtube-anti-translate/?utm_source=github) for Firefox.
 Forked from https://github.com/zpix1/yt-anti-translate

 ## Release Notes:

+**Version 1.18.2**
+This long awaited update enables YouTube's translations to be removed from:
+- automatically dubbed audio tracks of videos
+- video descriptions

+Also support on a channel's page was improved, now the channel name there is not translated (= YouTube Channel Branding Header and About untranslation).

+Switches to Manifest V3.

+The instant on/off toggle without full page reload was removed for now, but may get added again, if there is interest.

+Incorporates fixes from namakeingo and his MV3 version.
+Thanks!

 **Version 1.5.14**

 1. Updates to CSS selectors to work with YouTube